spacetelescope/slitlessutils/docs/modules.rst

     - Notes
   * - ncpu
     - ``int`` or ``None``
-    - the number of cpu threads to use.
-If set to ``None``, then the total number on the system **minus one** will be used.
-Otherwise, use the integer as specified.
+    - | the number of cpu threads to use.
+If set to ``None``, then the total number
+      | on the system **minus one** will be used.
+Otherwise, use the integer as
+      | specified.
 Default is ``None``.
   * - tables
     - ``str``
-    - local path with respect to the current-working directory where the temporary tables are stored.
+    - | local path with respect to the current working directory where the
+      | temporary tables are stored.